adityabisht02/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This is a repository of my Data structures and algorithms implementations and practice
+This is a repository of my LeetCode practice.